Kil'ayim (prohibition): Vineyards

 By a rabbinic injunction, the prohibition of growing diverse seed-crops in a vineyard extends to vineyards vintaged by Jews outside the Land of Israel.
 In reference to the mixed seed planted in a vineyard, the law is only transgressed when wheat, barley, and grape seed are sown simultaneously in that vineyard.
 The reason for this prohibition, according to Maimonides, is to avoid imitating the custom of the people in olden days who would sow barley and stones of grape together, in the belief that the vineyard could only prosper in this way.
-The planter transgresses the biblical command from the moment grain begins to take root within a vineyard, and the grapes have reached the size of white peas (Vigna unguiculata).
+The planter transgresses the biblical command from the moment grain begins to take root within a vineyard, and the grapes have reached the size of cowpeas (Vigna unguiculata).

 By a rabbinic decree, other seed-crops are forbidden to be planted in a vineyard.
 Had a person transgressed and grew a seed-crop within his vineyard, not only is the produce forbidden to be eaten, but also had he sold the produce, the proceeds accruing from the sale of such produce are also forbidden, and must be burnt, together with the vineyard.
 The practical bearing of this rabbinic edict is in respect of someone who came along and maliciously sowed Diverse seedlings in his neighbor's vineyard where there is beginning to grow nascent fruit.
-In such a case, the rabbinic authority has made the seed crop prohibited (requiring its burning), but the vineyard and its fruit are still permitted.
+In such a case, the rabbinic authority has prohibited the seed crop (requiring its burning), but the vineyard and its fruit are still permitted.
 The reason for this leniency is because most seedlings sown in a vineyard are only a rabbinic prohibition, and the rabbis did not punish the owner of the vineyard in the case of another person's malfeasance.
 However, wherever the non-seed plants of hemp (קנבוס) and arum (לוף) were planted in a vineyard, seeing that their planting in a vineyard stands in direct violation of the Torah itself, such plantings would render the entire vineyard prohibited, requiring its burning.